-Like the thought provoking posts we had always written about the Paleo community, we will begin expanding our library to other topics that matter to us.
+Like the thought provoking posts we had always written about the Paleo community, we now have a library of resources to other topics that matter to us.
 You’ll likely learn our religious and political beliefs – since those are things that matter to us personally and we aim to have a REAL, honest, and open personal blog.
 And while our soap-box-rants may stir your emotions, we hope to be able to engage in a mutually respectful dialog in order for each of us to expand our minds.

 Whatever situation you may find yourself in today, remember that you are your own destiny.
 If you let fear drive you away from change, you will never be able to succeed because you stopped yourself before you could start.
-Reckless abandon isn’t needed – it took us a year to respectfully make this transition, and it’s still not complete.
-Whether it’s a blog, a diet, a lifestyle, or a career – we each deserve to be happy and healthy.
+Reckless abandon isn’t needed – it has been a journey over many years to make this transition, and it’s still not complete.
+Whether it’s a hobby, a diet, a lifestyle, or a career – we each deserve to be happy and healthy.
 We created that vision of happiness for ourselves and we followed it.
 There’s nothing more we could possibly hope to inspire you to do! ♥